TL;DR: We propose a method called network deconvolution that resembles animal vision system to train convolution networks better.

 Abstract: Convolution is a central operation in Convolutional Neural Networks (CNNs), which applies a kernel to overlapping regions shifted across the image.
-However, because of the immense amount of correlations in real-world image data, convolutional kernels are in effect re-learning redundant data.
+However, because of the strong correlations in real-world image data, convolutional kernels are in effect re-learning redundant data.
 In this work, we show that this redundancy has made neural network training challenging, and propose network deconvolution, a procedure which optimally removes pixel-wise and channel-wise correlations before the data is fed into each layer.
-Network deconvolution can be efficiently calculated at a fraction of the computation cost of a convolution layer.
+Network deconvolution can be efficiently calculated at a fraction of the computational cost of a convolution layer.
 We also show that the deconvolution filters in the first layer of the network resemble the center-surround structure found in biological neurons in the visual regions of the brain.
 Filtering with such kernels results in a sparse representation, a desired property that has been missing in the training of neural networks.
 Learning from the sparse representation promotes faster convergence and superior results without the use of batch normalization.
-We apply our network deconvolution operation to 10 modern neural network models by replacing batch normailization within each.
-Our extensive experiments show the network deconvolution operation is able to deliver performance improvement in all cases on CIFAR-10, CIFAR-100, MNIST, Fashion-MNIST and ImageNet datasets.
+We apply our network deconvolution operation to 10 modern neural network models by replacing batch normalization within each.
+Extensive experiments show that the network deconvolution operation is able to deliver performance improvement in all cases on the CIFAR-10, CIFAR-100, MNIST, Fashion-MNIST, Cityscapes, and ImageNet datasets.